Heaton (gamer): Managing career

 In September 2007, HeatoN quit playing Counter-Strike to be coach of NiP but was then offered a chance to be a general manager for Stockholm in the Championship Gaming Series (CGS).
 HeatoN's CGS franchise was called the Stockholm Magnetik and had a Counter-Strike: Source team, one male and one female Dead or Alive 4 player, a FIFA 08 player, and two Forza Motorsport 2 players.

 After the CGS's folding in late 2008 Christensen moved to promote a computer hardware company named Qpad, from his native country Sweden, for the first part of 2009.
 Later in the year however, he left Qpad to join with his former teammate Abdisamad "SpawN" Mohamed in product development at ZOWIE GEAR which is a manufacturer of competitive gaming gear, founded late 2008.
 In July 2010, ZOWIE GEAR announced HeatoN's first series of mice co-developed by himself called EC after player's initials.
 In March 2012 ZOWIE GEAR announced a new version of the EC series, named the EC eVo series which features an improved optical sensor and was released in April.

 In 2012, Christensen returned to Ninjas in Pyjamas and became the organization's manager.

 In September 2015, Christensen and two other formers NiP owners were charged with misleading an auditor about Ninjas in Pyjamas AB's finances during its sale to Diglife.
 Christensen was found guilty of fraud, and was sentenced pay a fine and perform community service.

 During the end of summer 2019, former and current players of Ninjas in Pyjamas stepped forward accusing Christensen and other leaders of the organisation of purposely withholding money from the players.
 According to players, the timeslot in which they were not paid was around the same time as the fraud took place 2013-2014 (sentenced 2015).
 The first player that stepped forward was Robin "Fifflaren" Johansson.
-Shortly there after a number of former NiP players further corroborated the allegations made by Johansson.
+Shortly thereafter a number of former NiP players further corroborated the allegations made by Johansson.
 Some of the other players among Johansson who stepped forward include Richard "Xizt" Landström, Adam "friberg" Friberg, Christopher "GeT_RiGhT" Alesund and Patrik "f0rest" Lindberg.
-Christensen uploaded a video to YouTube on 22 August 2019 where he claims that it was his companion, Niklas "Fiskoo" Fischier, who was responsible for players not getting their salaries, as well as a huge tax pay up that companies and organisations in Sweden pay to the Swedish tax body (Skatteverket).
+Christensen uploaded a video to YouTube on 22 August 2019 where he claims that it was his companion, Niklas "Fiskoo" Fischier, who was responsible for players not getting their salaries, as well as a huge tax pay up that companies and organisations in Sweden pay to the Swedish Tax Agency.
 Fischier denied the allegations.